Maahygrah/web3-onchain-log/README.md

 * **Incident Communication Protocol:** A structured public relations and moderation blueprint designed to instantly lock down compromised discord channels, deploy unified status updates, and provide clear on-chain instructions during an exploit or network outage.
 * **Liquidity Void Rebalancing:** A market dynamic where price moves so rapidly due to news or high-impact events that no counter-orders can be matched, leaving a completely hollow price zone that algorithms are highly drawn to fill completely in future trading sessions.
 * **Lucrative** (adjective): Producing a great deal of profit. *Example:* "Identifying high-probability market structure shifts in deep discount zones allows traders to build highly lucrative risk-to-reward setups over time."
+* **Automated Honeypot Filtering:** A security infrastructure layout that scans incoming ecosystem smart contract deployments in real-time, instantly flagging and blacklisting malicious tokens or drainer contracts before they can be distributed to active users.